material-motion/material-motion/specifications/life_of_a_transition.md

 ### Step 1: Define a new TransitionDirector type

-This object will provide the transition-specific plans.
+This object will provide transition-specific plans.

     FadeTransitionDirector: TransitionDirector {
     }